Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: Introduction

-The rest of the paper is organized as follows.
-We present the two models in Section~\ref{se:mdl} and establish the connection between rank preserving and symmetry in Section~\ref{se:srpm}.
-The equivalence result is shown in Section~\ref{se:eql} and the three applications are in Section~\ref{se:apps}.
+The paper is organized as follows.
+We present the heterogeneous-objects model in Section~\ref{se:mdl} and establish the connection between rank preserving and symmetry in Section~\ref{se:srpm}.
+The identical-objects model and the equivalence between the two models is presented in Section~\ref{se:eql}.
+The three applications are in Section~\ref{se:apps}.
+We end with a discussion in Section~\ref{sec:disc}.
+All the proofs are in an appendix, including some in an online appendix.